Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

     - descending (highest to lowest)

 #### Filter
-- Filter by Category works accordingly:
+- Filter by Category operates as follows:
-    - When selecting a particular category, only the products that belong to that category are displayed.
+  - When a certain category is chosen, only items that fall within that category are shown.

 ### Payment

-Several payments were performed and it always worked as expected.
+Several payments were made, and each time everything went as planned.

 ### Other testing
-- The project was tested on the following browsers: Google Chrome, Safari, Edge, Brave and Opera.
+- Google Chrome, and Safari, were among the browsers on which the project was evaluated.
-- The project was tested on the following devices: MacBookAir, Huawei P30, Iphone XS and Ipad (list of bugs bellow).
+- The project was tested on the iPad, iPhone 12 Pro Max, Iphone 10 mini, MacBook Air, and Samsung galaxy a32.
-- Eshopper was tested by friends and family to obtain User feedback, improve User Experience and detect any potencial issues.
+- To get user feedback, enhance the user experience, and find any potential problems, Eshopper was put to the test among friends and family.

 ### Bugs fixed